TotallyInformation/node-red-contrib-uibuilder/README.md

 ## Known Issues

 - **Socket.IO is not yet secured!** Do not use over the Internet unless you *really* don't care about the data you are passing back and forth.
+I would love some help with this so if you know how, please issue a pull request.
 - Workaround applied: Client tries to reconnect with increasing timeouts. ~~On redeploy, existing clients do not reconnect, page has to be reloaded.
 Works if NR is restarted.~~
 - Uniqueness of the URL is not validated for multiple instances, could cause some "interesting" effects!
 - Currently, when you send a msg to a node instance, the msg is sent to **all** front-end clients connected to that url.
 There is, as yet, no way to send to a single front-end client.
+Once again, help to improve this would be welcome.
 - Currently the _forward_ setting does nothing.
 - Currently, it doesn't appear possible to remove routes from Express v4 dynamically.
   Some get removed and some don't, it's about the best I can do unless someone has a better idea.